 THE NATURAL PAIN KILLER AND ANTI-INFLAMMATORY

-PEA is a naturally occurring fatty acid that has been studied to show neuroprotective, anti-inflammatory, and pain relief properties.
+Palmitoylethanolamide (PEA) is a naturally occurring fatty acid that has been studied to show neuroprotective, anti-inflammatory, cardioprotective and analgesic pain relief properties.

-As a supplement, it has been studied to show neuroprotective, anti-inflammatory, and analgesic (pain relief) properties.
+As a supplement, it has been studied to show neuro-protective, anti-inflammatory, and analgesic (pain-relieving) properties.

 Each bottle contains 60 capsules; 30 serves.

-information available on the website is for educational purposes only.
+*All product information available on the website is for educational purposes only,

 Bodily introduction of any kind into humans is done at the person’s own